jheske/Popcorn/README.md

 ## Installation

-You can fork this repo or clone it: `git clone https://github.com/jheske/udacity.git` Note that all of my projects are stored in this repo, so you will have to clone the entire repo to get this project.
+You can fork this repo or clone it using `git clone https://github.com/jheske/popular-movies.git`

-## themoviedb.org api key
+## Required api key

-###themoviedb.org api keys may not be shared publicly.
+All calls to api.themoviedb.org require a valid api key.

-In order to compile and run thia app, you will need to acquire a valid api key from www.themoviedb.org.
+###themoviedb.org api keys may not be shared publicly so I have removed my key from this app
-Browse to [https://www.themoviedb.org/faq/api?language=en](https://www.themoviedb.org/faq/api?language=en) to find instructions for obtaining your own key.
+In order to compile and run the app, you will need to acquire your own api key.
+See [https://www.themoviedb.org/faq/api?language=en](https://www.themoviedb.org/faq/api?language=en) for instructions.

 Once you have your key, you must edit `tmdb.java` and replace the line: